silverstripe/developer-docs/en/02_Developer_Guides/01_Templates/03_Requirements.md

 ### Configuring your project "exposed" folders

-Exposed assets are made available in your web root in a dedicated "resources" directory.
-Prior to Silverstripe CMS 4.4, the name of this directory was hardcoded to `resources`.
-In Silverstripe CMS 4.4 and above, the name of the resources directory can be configured by defining the `extra.resources-dir` key in your `composer.json`.
-Silverstripe CMS projects created from `silverstripe/installer` 4.4 and above will automatically be configured to use `_resources` as their resource directory.
+Exposed assets are made available in your web root in a dedicated "_resources" directory.
+The name of the resources directory can be configured by defining the `extra.resources-dir` key in your `composer.json` file.

 Each folder that needs to be exposed must be entered under the `extra.expose` key in your `composer.json` file.
 Module developers should use a path relative to the root of their module (don't include the "vendor/package-developer/package-name" path).